Beaulewis1977/grail-hunter/knowledge.md

 ## Project Overview

-Grail Hunter is an Apify Actor that monitors sneaker listings across multiple marketplaces (eBay, Grailed, StockX, GOAT) and sends real-time alerts when target sneakers appear.
+Grail Hunter is an Apify Actor that monitors sneaker listings across multiple marketplaces (Grailed, eBay, and optionally StockX) and sends real-time alerts when target sneakers appear.
+GOAT and other platforms are planned as roadmap integrations.
 This is an Apify Challenge 2024-2025 submission.

 ## Critical Rules